BuildACell/liposome-kit/txtl-liposome_water-in-oil.md

 3. Wait 5 minutes before imaging (since the liposomes will float everywhere and can be tricky to catch them).

-4. Observe on microscope.
+4. Observe on an inverted microscope.
 [Sample images] of what you should see:

 ### Alternative method (neha):